achrysaetos/leck-tang-personal/posts/ssg-ssr.md

 ---
-title: 'When to Use Static Generation v.s.
-Server-side Rendering'
+title: 'When to use static generation vs server-side rendering'
 date: '2020-01-02'
 ---